 Detox is the first step of your recovery journey and addresses the issue of physical dependence.
+While Renaissance does not offer detox programs, we can help find the best facility for you and get you set up for treatment post-detox.
 Following detox, you will benefit from ongoing treatment at an inpatient or outpatient drug rehab or treatment center.

 Use Our 24 Hour text line.
 You can ask questions about our program, the admissions process, and more.